daniel78uk/node-lts-pm2/README.md

 ## What is it

-This Dockerfile gives you a ready to use Node js continer with Pm2 and node build headers.
+This Dockerfile gives you a ready to use Node js container with PM2 and node build headers.

 ## Credits